truechain/ups/README.md

-## TrueChain Engineering Code
+## UpsChain Engineering Code

-TrueChain is a truly fast, permissionless, secure and scalable public blockchain platform which is supported by hybrid consensus technology called Minerva and a global developer community.
+UpsChain is a truly fast, permissionless, secure and scalable public blockchain platform which is supported by hybrid consensus technology called Minerva and a global developer community.

-TrueChain uses hybrid consensus combining PBFT and fPoW to solve the biggest problem confronting public blockchain: the contradiction between decentralization and efficiency.
+UpsChain uses hybrid consensus combining PBFT and fPoW to solve the biggest problem confronting public blockchain: the contradiction between decentralization and efficiency.

-TrueChain uses PBFT as fast-chain to process transactions, and leave the oversight and election of PBFT to the hands of PoW nodes.
+UpsChain uses PBFT as fast-chain to process transactions, and leave the oversight and election of PBFT to the hands of PoW nodes.
-Besides, TrueChain integrates fruitchain technology into the traditional PoW protocol to become fPoW, to make the chain even more decentralized and fair.
+Besides, UpsChain integrates fruitchain technology into the traditional PoW protocol to become fPoW, to make the chain even more decentralized and fair.

-TrueChain also creates a hybrid consensus incentive model and a stable gas fee mechanism to lower the cost for the developers and operators of DApps, and provide better infrastructure for decentralized eco-system.
+UpsChain also creates a hybrid consensus incentive model and a stable gas fee mechanism to lower the cost for the developers and operators of DApps, and provide better infrastructure for decentralized eco-system.

 <a href="https://github.com/truechain/ups/blob/master/COPYING"><img src="https://img.shields.io/badge/license-GPL%20%20truechain-lightgrey.svg"></a>